giis-uniovi/qacover/README.md

 where:
 - %: Total percent of coverage (number of coverage rules covered divided by total number of coverage rules generated).
 - qrun: total number of query evaluations.
-- qcount: number of different queries that have been evaluated.
+- qcount: number of queries that have been evaluated.
 - qerror: number of queries that have not been evaluated because some error.
 - dead: number of coverage rules covered.
 - count: number of coverage rules generated.